reichlab/docs.zoltardata/docs/Scoring.md

 Scores are downloaded from the [project detail page](ProjectDetailPage.md).
 To download a project's scores:

 1. Go to the [model detail page](ModelDetailPage.md) of the one you want to upload into.
-1. Click the ":"Download CSV" button and save the file.
+1. Click the "Download CSV" button and save the file.

 The scores are saved in the CSV format documented at [Score download format (CSV)](FileFormats.md#score-download-format-csv).